-Can a US citizen invest in a Portuguese Investment Fund for Golden Visa?
+Can a US citizen invest in a Portuguese Investment Fund for a Golden Visa?

-Absolutely yes, an American citizen can certainly qualify for the investment fund pathway under the Golden Visa scheme.
-However, do note that the IRS requires foreign financial institutions and certain non-financial foreign entities to report on the foreign assets held by their US account holders.
+Yes, an American citizen can certainly qualify for the investment fund pathway under the Golden Visa scheme.
+However, the IRS requires foreign financial institutions and certain non-financial foreign entities to report on the foreign assets held by their US account holders.
 So, any bank, fund, and fund manager in Portugal who has an American client or investor must abide by the US government’s legislation.

 While some banks and funds shy away from working with American investors, there are banks and funds in Portugal that are open to accepting Americans.

-Benefits of the Portugal Golden Visa Investment Fund
+Benefits of the Portuguese Golden Visa Investment Fund